-To get out of this chicken-and-egg problem, I am going to present a data structure that is a good choice for many graph algorithms.
-Later we will come back and evaluate its pros and cons.
+To get out of this chicken-and-egg problem, I will present a data structure that is a good choice for many graph algorithms.
+Later we come back and evaluate its pros and cons.

 Here is an implementation of a graph as a dictionary of dictionaries: